Blog Post Title One

 The dreamers, the fighters, no lying, I'm tired.
 But dive in the fire, and I'll be right here by your side.

-That is part of the lyrics to the song, “What it sounds like” from the movie, KPOP Demon Hunters.
+I’ve been listening to the song, “What it sounds like” from the movie, KPOP Demon Hunters.
 If you haven’t seen it, I highly recommend giving it a watch.
 It was a sensation for a reason.

 When I first saw it, I had two reactions.
 I loved it, but it also made me uncomfortable.
 Whenever anyone talked about it, I smiled and said it was a great movie.
 But I didn’t want to watch it a second time and I certainly didn’t want to listen to the soundtrack.
 I couldn’t put my finger on why, but I also didn’t want to dig around and find out.

 Recently, while working out, this song came up.
 Because I wear headphones and blast the music, the lyrics hit me.
+Hard.
 So I replayed them.
 Again and again.
 Now, a song I barely acknowledged has become my anthem.
 It’s weird how music can do that.

 If I didn’t care, if “good enough” was actually good enough, then I could get off the trauma train and live a fairly calm existence.
 But I don’t want to do that.
 I want to do better, be better, live better.
 Not better than anyone else, but better than I have in my past.
 My past.